elggem/ros_people_model/README.md

   - `perception.launch`: Launches the entire architecture as described above.
   - In addition `scripts/vis_debug.py` will show a window for debugging output of the raw visual perception scripts.
   - In addition `scripts/model_debug.py` will show a window for debugging the output of model_people node, which fuses the various visual classifiers into a model of perceived faces.

+  ## Roadmap

+    - Integration with a classifier for speaking detection
+    - Eventual integration with directional microphone to map what is spoken to individual faces.
+    - Integration with OpenPose and various classifiers for
+      - Body pose estimation (sitting, standing, waving, etc.)
+      - Hand pose estimation (open palm, fist, etc.)
+    - Integration wih Masked RCNN architectures to detect various categories of objects in the hands of people.
+    - Better packaging and setup.py